sidoh/esp8266_milight_hub-wiki/Using-Milight-Remote-with-HomeAssistant.md

 Note the use of `+` in the updates topic.
 This is a [single-level wildcard](https://mosquitto.org/man/mqtt-7.html), and matches any number of non-`/` characters.

 The command topic template extracts the value of the group ID from the update topic and forwards it to the matching command topic.

-## Limitations

-Because RGB+CCT colors are defined in terms of two dimensions (hue, saturation) sent in separate packets, ESPMH is currently incapable of keeping track of colors as it is stateless.